-Just four years ago, the Rowan-Salisbury School System in Salisbury, North Carolina, put devices in the hands of 19,500 K-12 students.
+A dozen years ago, the Rowan-Salisbury School System in Salisbury, North Carolina, put devices in the hands of 19,500 K-12 students.
 Learners in grades 3-12 brought the devices home every day.
 Almost immediately, an issue arose.

 Despite every student having a device, a digital divide still existed.

-“We said ‘We can’t tackle this alone, we need community partners,’” Smith said.
+“We said, ‘We can’t tackle this alone, we need community partners,’” Smith said.
 The district knew that its 1:1 computing initiative would go a long way toward improving literacy — but not until all students had connectivity even after they stepped off the school bus.

 Here’s how Rowan-Salisbury Schools attacked the problem:

-The challenge.
 Superintendent Lynn Moody challenged those who operated businesses in the community to provide students with free internet access so they could stop by and do their homework.
 In return, the district would spotlight the businesses on its website and provide window clings identifying the locations as Wi-Fi hotspots for area students.

 Simultaneously, the district contacted an internet provider and a cable provider to collaborate on providing connectivity for the rural church buildings.
 Churches were asked to provide access to students two or three hours a week.
 It didn’t take long for some to agree to offer an hour or so every day.
-In some cases, having the students on site has provided churches with opportunities for new ministries and provide meals.
+In some cases, having the students on site has provided churches with opportunities for new ministries and to provide meals.

-The libraries.
 The district adjusted library hours at schools, keeping them open later in the day so kids could do homework after school.

-The district.
 District officials asked vendors to offer digital resources that function offline.
 Whether a learning management system, a literacy program or a general digital content resource, vendors were told, “If you don’t have an offline function, we don’t want to talk to you.”

 This is an updated version of an article published on the ISTE Blog on July 27, 2015.